50 years ago today

 Students in the area are Scott Choquette, William Deblois, and David Ostrobinski of Adams, and Lori Cain and Kelly Goddard of North Adams.

 ADAMS -- Michael W. Miles of 24 Grove St. has been named to the dean's list for the fall semester at State University of New York (SUNY) College of Technology in Utica, N.Y.
-A consistent dean's list student, he is a member of the senior class majoring in electrical engineering technology.

 10 years ago today

 NORTH ADAMS -- Twenty-two of McCann Technical High School's woodshop students' pieces are on display at the Norman Rockwell Museum in Stockbridge until Sunday as part of the museum's 18th Annual Berkshire County High School Art Show.
 Woodshop students created small cabinets, tables, hanging shelf units, DVD holders, a Shaker chair, a chess set and some decorative boxes.
 Brian Reardon, Amy Porio and Hillary Clark are some of the students with pieces in the show.

 NORTH ADAMS -- After cobbling at 28 Eagle St. for almost 16 years, Gerald F. Sapienza, owner of Mr. Cobbler, the area's last cobbler, will be closing the business by March 31.
 Sapienza is closing the store, he said, because the profession "is not what it used to be."